ASMO360/seattle-201d28/class-03-lists-loops-box_model/README.md

 <a id="top"></a>
 # Today's Plan: Lecture 3

-##### Quiz 1 will be published today and will be due at 11:59pm tomorrow night

-##### Quiz 2 will be published after lab tomorrow and will be due at 11:59pm Friday night

 #### Announcements
+- This rockes.
+I are rendering!!

 #### Schedule for today
 - Notes:
   - Anything top of mind?
   - Learning Journal
+  - Quiz 2 will be published after lab tomorrow and will be due at 11:59pm Friday night

 - Code Review _Guessing Game_
 - Git _Working on Branches_